yoctoproject/poky/documentation/ref-manual/variables.rst

       specifies the base directory for auto-mounting filesystems.
 The default value is "/run/media".

+   :term:`MOUNT_GROUP`
+      On non-systemd systems (where ``udev-extraconf`` is being used), specifies the mount group for auto-mounting filesystems.
+The default value is "disk".

    :term:`MULTIMACH_TARGET_SYS`
       Uniquely identifies the type of the target system for which packages are being built.
 This variable allows output for different types of